-OHS, through the Community Relations Officer, will continue to work with the communications firm of Aloysius, Butler & Clark (AB & C) for year-round strategic communications planning, as well as the creation, development and implementation of statewide public awareness campaigns.
+The Communications/PR Firm will also continue to assist with year-round strategic communications planning, as well as the creation, development and implementation of statewide public awareness campaigns.
 These campaigns include Click It or Ticket, Checkpoint Strikeforce and the Stop Aggressive Driving campaign.
-Other public information initiatives the firm will support include Child Passenger Safety, Pedestrian Safety, Teen Driving Safety and Motorcycle safety which will include increased paid media efforts to reach motorists with a "share the road" message.
+Other public information initiatives the firm will support include Child Passenger Safety, Pedestrian Safety, Teen Driver Safety and Motorcycle Safety which will include increased paid media efforts to reach motorists with a "share the road" message.